1. It’s Never As Good As You Think It Will Be

 Instead of wanting more, how about you utilize what you already have?
 Until you do, more won’t help you.
 Actually, it will only continue hurting you until you learn to earn something for yourself.
 It’s easy to want other people to do it for you.
 But real success comes when you take ownership of your life.
-No one else cares more about your success (or health, or relationships, or time) than you do.
+No one else cares more about your success than you do.

 Your current position is ripe with abundant opportunity.
 Leverage it.
 Once you gain another inch of position, leverage it for all it’s worth.
 Don’t wish for more.
 Wish you were better.
 And soon enough, you’ll find yourself in incredible positions and collaborating with your heroes.

 Success is based on having and maintaining a motivation worth fighting for.It’s based on believing what others might call a fantasy.
 It’s based on leveraging your position and maintaining the momentum of every step you take.

 The cool part about poetry is that to most poets, how their poems are performed is just as important — if not more important — than what is actually said.

 In a similar way, when you go to an event or to hear a speech, you’re usually going to see the speaker, not hear what they have to say.
 You already know what they have to say.

 No matter what type of work you are in, it will be better received if you see it as an art-form.
 You are performing for an audience.
 They want you just as much as they want your work — often more.

 28. You Get To Decide How It Works

 Ryan Holiday, author of The Obstacle is the Way, explains what he calls “the moment,” which every skilled creative has experienced.
 “The moment,” is when your eyes are opened to the mechanics and behind-the-scenes of your craft.